tiansword/learngit/readme.txt

 creating a new branch is quick.

-creating a new branch again in maste reating a new branch again
+creating a new branch again in maste reating a new branch agai in test no-ff